pascallaliberte/sharpen.page/index.md

 ### _Option #3_<br>Review of 8 Customer Interviews

-**Over 2 weeks, I will provide feedback on 8 customer interview recordings you conducted**.
-Provide interpretation, highlight things I spot, include thoughts on product strategy.
+**I will provide feedback on 8 customer interview recordings you conducted over 2 weeks or less.** I'll provide interpretation, highlight things I spot, include thoughts on product strategy.
 I'll also provide feedback on what to improve for you next customer interviews, so it's best to pick two weeks where you'll have some more interviews you'll be performing.

 Additionally, at the end of the two weeks, I'll provide a one-pager summarizing the insights identified from the interviews.
 Useful for sharing what was learned with other members of the team.